 2. Unplug All External Hardware

-This is another fairly simple step.
+This is another relatively simple step.

 USB devices, particularly USB storage drives, can often create software conflicts.